-- Be supportive, provide constructive feedback, not criticism, that can enhance a sense of competence.
+- Support kids by providing constructive feedback, not criticism, that can enhance a sense of competence.

 - When children are stuck at a problem, help them view it as a “challenge they can conquer”, not a “difficulty they need to overcome”.

-- Do not use a break from the activity, such as “No homework”, as a reward.
+- Do not use a break from the activity, such as “No school work”, as a reward.

 Some activities do not lend themselves well to enjoyment.
-If that’s the case, help your child become integrated.
+If that’s the case, help your child develop integrated motivation.

 For example, training for soccer can be hard at times.
-But practicing is a critical and necessary part of achieving mastery.
-Explain and help your child understand that if they want to be good at soccer, they need to practice even when it’s sometimes not very enjoyable.
+But practicing is a critical and necessary part of becoming good at it.
+Help your child understand that if they want better results in soccer, they must practice even though it is not always enjoyable.

 4. Help them decide and let them decide

-Autonomy is crucial in creating intrinsic motivation or integrating extrinsic motivation.
-Children need to be able to make their own decisions to feel a sense of autonomy, even when they disagree with the decision because self-determination is one of the most important intrinsic motivators.4
+Autonomy is crucial in creating intrinsic motivation or integrated motivation.
+Children have to make their own decisions to feel a sense of autonomy, a vital intrinsic motivator4.

 For example, if a child refuses to do his homework, even after you explain the importance of it, let him face the consequence in school.

-If something is not health- or safety-related but you have a strong desire for her to engage, it is important to ask yourself why you want it so much.
 There are things children must do, such as going to school, which is not negotiable.
-(If a child doesn’t want to go, find out the reason why.
-Are there bullies in school?
-Are the teachers mean?
-Become their advocates and work with the school to remove those obstacles.)
 But there are things only we believe children must do, but they actually don’t have to.

 Children are not meant to live our lives.
-Just because we regret not playing the piano when we were young doesn’t mean our kids need to fulfill our dreams.
-Children have their own lives and their own dreams to pursue.
+Just because we regret not playing the flute when we were kids doesn’t mean our children need to fulfill our dreams.
+Our kids have their own lives and their own dreams to pursue.

 5. Find an optimal challenge